P-EBT Benefits Update as of October 29, 2020:

-If your child receives free and reduced-price school meals and was enrolled in a California Public School during the Covid-19 closures this spring, a P-EBT card with up to $365 should be in your mailbox.
+As of July 15, applications for the program are closed.
+If your child received free and reduced-price school meals and was enrolled in a California Public School during the Covid-19 closures in spring 2020, a P-EBT card with up to $365 should be in your mailbox.
 Charter and private school students may have different eligibility requirements.

 Pandemic Electronic Benefits Transfer (P-EBT) is a supplemental benefit for households with children who have temporarily lost access to free or reduced-price school meals due to pandemic-related school closures.
 P-EBT benefits will be issued as a one time payment during the month of June (or a little later based on sliding deadlines and high volumes of requests).
 You should expect one card per student and these cards can be used to purchase groceries.